(See also Depressive Disorders.)

 For adolescents (as for adults), a combination of psychotherapy and antidepressants usually greatly outperforms either modality used alone.
 For preadolescents, the situation is much less clear.
 Most clinicians opt for psychotherapy in younger children; however, drugs can be used in younger children (fluoxetine can be used in children ≥ 8 yr), especially when depression is severe or has not previously responded to psychotherapy.

-Usually, an SSRI (see Table 1: Mental Disorders in Children and Adolescents: SSRIs for Treating Children ≥ 12 Yr) is the first choice when an antidepressant is indicated.
-Children should be closely monitored for the emergence of behavioral side effects (eg, disinhibition, behavioral activation—see footnote in Table 1: Mental Disorders in Children and Adolescents: SSRIs for Treating Children ≥ 12 Yr).
+Usually, an SSRI (see Table 1: Drugs for Long-Term Treatment of Anxiety and Related Disorders) is the first choice when an antidepressant is indicated.
+Children should be closely monitored for the emergence of behavioral side effects (eg, disinhibition, behavioral activation—see footnote in Table 1: Drugs for Long-Term Treatment of Anxiety and Related Disorders).
 Adult-based research has suggested that antidepressants that act on both the serotonergic and adrenergic/dopaminergic systems may be modestly more effective; however, such drugs (eg, duloxetine, venlafaxine, mirtazapine; certain tricyclics, particularly clomipramine) also tend to have more adverse effects.
 Such drugs may be especially useful in treatment-resistant cases.
 Nonserotonergic antidepressants such as bupropion and desipramine may also be used with an SSRI to enhance efficacy.

 As in adults, relapse and recurrence are common.
 Children and adolescents should remain in treatment for at least 1 yr after symptoms have remitted.
 Most experts recommend that children who have experienced ≥ 2 episodes of major depression be treated indefinitely.

-Last full review/revision April 2009 by Hugh F. Johnston, MD
+Last full review/revision March 2014 by Josephine Elia, MD